GIVING TO PRESERVE OUR DEMOCRACY

 Honor a loved one or a family member by considering a gift to the Chiesman Center for Democracy in honor of that person.
 Any charitable gift you provide can be made in honor of someone.
 An outright gift can help our immediate needs or for a program/project.
 A gift through your will or living trust (full or in part) can also be used as well.

 You designate the Chiesman Center for Democracy as the beneficiary of your asset by will, trust or other instrument (you can determine the amount or percentage of your asset to gift).
-(Ask us for sample bequest language for your will or trust.)
+(Sample language: "I give, devise and bequeath to the Chiesman Center for Democracy, Inc., a charitable organization whose current tax identification number is 27-5217305 (state percentage of estate or residue, sum of money or otherwise describe property) to be used for its general purposes.")

 A great way to support our work, even after your lifetime, is by naming us as beneficiary of your retirement plan, life insurance, annuity assets, or even the remaining amounts in your checking or savings account.
 Most assets can pass to your intended beneficiaries by the terms of your will.
 However, other assets, such as retirement plans, life insurance and annuities, are not controlled by the terms of your will.
 These assets instead require separate beneficiary forms.